HMazharHameed/GismaTeaching/Data Management/SQL/Transactions_and_Concurrency_Control.md

 These tasks use real-world scenarios to help you practice transactions and concurrency control in SQL.

-## Bank Transfer with Insufficient Balance Check:
+## Bank Transfer with Insufficient Balance Check Task
 Simulate a bank transfer between two accounts in the `Accounts` table.
 The transaction should debit `account_id = 1` by 100 units and credit `account_id = 2` by 100 units, but only if `account_id = 1` has a balance greater than or equal to 100.
 Use a transaction with conditional `ROLLBACK` to ensure that if the balance is insufficient, the transfer doesn’t proceed.

 **Steps**: